 Located along the Riviera Maya, Xcaret Park is the centerpiece of a trio of eco-archaeological parks (the others are Xel-Ha and Xplor) that showcase the natural beauty and culture of Mexico.

-Sustainability and conservation are top priorities at the park and their Reproduction Program of Endangered Species was awarded the Guinness World Record for the most macaws born at a single location in the same year.
+Sustainability and conservation are top priorities at Xcaret.
+In fact, their Reproduction Program of Endangered Species was awarded the Guinness World Record for the most macaws born at a single location in the same year.

-From there, we stop at a mushroom farm, an orchid house and tour some of the park’s sustainability efforts.
-Next, we cool off with a float down the refreshing waters of the underground rivers.
+From there, we stop at a mushroom farm, an orchid house and then tour some of the park’s sustainability efforts.
+Next, we cool off with a drink and float down the refreshing waters of the underground rivers.

 Swimming with sharks